braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/email/creating_an_email_campaign.md

 To see examples of email campaigns, check out our [Case Studies][9].

-## Step 1: Create a New Campaign
+## Step 1: create a new campaign

 On the **Campaigns** page, click **Create Campaign** and select **Email** as your messaging channel.
 ![New Campaign Page][19]

-## Step 2: Select Your Editing Experience {#step-2-choose-your-template-and-compose-your-email}
+## Step 2: select your editing experience {#step-2-choose-your-template-and-compose-your-email}

 From the campaign wizard, name your email and provide an optional description.
 You can also assign [tags][20] to keep track of engagement tactics.